thewasif/thewasif/README.md

 ## Hey there! 👋

 I am a young programmer who loves to code web and do cloud native stuff.
 I love to put creativity and innovation in my work to create productive software.
-I am currently learning theoretical computer science and discrete mathematics.
+I am currently learning theoretical computer science and software architecture.
 I love computer science as a discipline and love to learn new stuff.
 I want to be a better version of myself everyday!

 <div align="center" width="50">